 are eligible.
 Additional aid may be granted to you in the likelihood the program you

 are attending is more expensive than educational expenses at UNC.

 To receive financial aid, students must adhere to all deadlines, policies, and procedures of the Financial Aid Office.
 Most scholarships awarded outside of UNC may be used upon approval of the scholarship donor.
 Contact individual scholarship donors for verification of this.
 For scholarships supported by the UNC foundation, pre-approval from financial aid must be granted.
 Do not count on scholarships as a funding source until you have written approval from the donor.

 - Complete Study Abroad Budget Form with your Study Abroad Advisor after application and acceptance to your program.
 Turn this form into Justin Davis in the OFA to approve eligibility.

 - Study Abroad Director will verify full-time enrollment and notify the Registrar's Office and the Office of Financial Aid.
-YOU MUST BE ENROLLED FULL TIME TO BE ELIGIBLE FOR FINANCIAL AID.
-If you are unsure of the credit system at your school, please check here to see if your school is listed or ask your host institution coordinator.
+If you are unsure of the credit system at your school, see if your school is listed or ask your host institution coordinator.

-You financial aid WILL NOT be release until this form has been received by the Study Abroad Coordinator and she has verified full-time enrollment at your host school.
+Your financial aid will not be release until this form has been received by the Study Abroad Coordinator and she has verified full-time enrollment at your host school.